One Blog |January 11, 2024 | Blog

 What can the growing number of national and international wine suppliers do to be seen?

 First, it is probably a good idea to remember that the goal of marketing, according to Peter Drucker, “. . . is to make selling unnecessary.”
-(Note 2) One way good marketing accomplishes Drucker’s goal is to make your brand or product stand out from the crowd.
+One way good marketing accomplishes Drucker’s goal is to make your brand or product stand out from the crowd.
 When applied to most wine and other beverage alcohol brands and products, some of the few affordable forms of marketing include point-of-sale (POS) displays, paper and permanent signs, banners, coupons, tasting events, dinners, demonstrations, wine lists, and food and wine menus.

 We typically call these forms of marketing and promotion the "POS Marketing Mix."
 Naturally, it follows that the POS Marketing Mix must be managed to assure that you’re getting the best possible return-on-investment (ROI) on your marketing and promotional campaigns.
 This brings us to another point made by Drucker, “You can’t manage what you don’t measure.”
 We further enhance this concept by saying “You can’t measure what you don’t track.”

 From our perspective, the even better news is that OnTrak’s products provide beverage alcohol marketers the tools to track, measure and manage the POS Marketing Mix.
+We provide POS Intelligence to help you ensure your products will be seen.

-Note 3: Traditional marketing — for example, print and broadcast ads — cost is typically presented as “CPM” which is the cost per thousand views.
+Note: Traditional marketing — for example, print and broadcast ads — cost is typically presented as “CPM” which is the cost per thousand views.
 Two variables are used to calculate CPM, audience and cost.
 Measured POS, on the other hand, correlates marketing costs to sales to calculate ROI and to demonstrate the relationship between a specific POS marketing campaign created for a specific market (or customer) and brand (or product) and the % change (+/-) in sales performance (lift) during the time-span in which the POS was displayed.
 For more information go to: http://www.srds.com/frontMatter/sup_serv/calculator/cpm/